Mother Earth records the story …

 Concept Illustrated: Re-expansion of dry-ish fine-grain sandy soil after a track has been created.
 In dry conditions a substrate composed of silt-sized sand particles generated from this soil type (Breece) may compress under the foot and later re-expand enough to make the change noticeable.
 Why does that re-expansion happen, how long does it take, and how is it useful to a tracker?

 The answers to those questions are complex and worth the effort to understand because they yield a clearer conception of how both soil and tracks behave.
-The physics forces involved in the process are listed above under, “Behavior of a common substrate … Internal forces“
+The main physics forces involved are listed above under, “Behavior of a common substrate … Internal forces“

 Why does a soil sometimes re-expand after a foot has compressed it?